 Treat it as a movement quality session.
 No performance testing.
 No attempts to establish new working weights.
 Run or ruck for twenty to thirty minutes at an easy pace.
 Do one to two sets of each major movement pattern at bodyweight or very light load.
 Finish feeling like you could have done significantly more.
 That feeling is the correct starting point.

-How do I handle returning to training when I'm also still dealing with the cause of the time off?
+How do I return to training while still dealing with the cause of the time off?

 Reduce expectations for both the training and the timeline.
 Acknowledge that concurrent life stressors affect recovery and adaptation.
 Run the minimum effective dose protocol , two to three sessions per week at reduced intensity , until the situation stabilizes, then progressively build.
 Trying to execute a full aggressive return-to-training protocol while simultaneously managing a significant life stressor is how both the training and the situation get worse.